 Risk factors include obesity, particularly in individuals with a BMI more than 32-35.
 Family history makes one more prone to a sleep disorder like sleep apnea, as does hypothyroidism.
 Other rare, less common risk factors include people with a jaw deformity like retrognathia or those who have swollen or large tongue (e.g. individuals with Down Syndrome).

-Sleep Studies: Getting to the Root of the Problem
+Getting to the Root of the Problem with Sleep Studies

 The best way to identify sleep apnea is via a sleep study.
 Dr. Mehta describes this event as a complex procedure whereby brain waves, abdominal and chest muscle functions, electrocardiogram and oxygen saturations are monitored during sleep.
 Having created a sleep lab from scratch and with 25 years’ experience reading both pediatric and adult sleep studies, Dr. Mehta is well-versed in these procedures.